-- 1) Clean the lift truck clear. - 2) Reconnect the battery cable, and check the battery voltage. - ☐ Recharge the battery, if required, and then check specific gravity of electrolyte. - 3) Lubricate the lift truck with grease at injection points specified in 'Regular Checklist.' - 4) Check for condensed water in hydraulic oil, gear oil, brake oil, drive axle oil, and driver oil, and drain water or replace the oil, if required. - 5) Start the truck, and check for all of functions and oil leak. - ☐ Move the truck up to the final cylinder stroke ten times or more to bleed air from the tank to operate the attachments. - ☐ Points and electric parts of operation, steering, and noise - $\hfill \square$ Leak from cylinder, MCV, pump, powertrain part, tube and hose
+- 1) Clean the lift truck clear. - 2) Reconnect the battery cable, and check the battery voltage. - ☐ Recharge the battery, if required, and then check specific gravity of electrolyte. - 3) Lubricate the lift truck with grease at injection points specified in 'Regular Checklist.' - 4) Check for condensed water in hydraulic oil, gear oil, brake oil, drive axle oil, and driver oil, and drain water or replace the oil, if required. - 5) Start the truck, and check for all of functions and oil leak. - ☐ Move the truck up to the final cylinder stroke ten times or more to bleed air from the tank to operate the attachments. - $\hfill \square$ Leak from cylinder, MCV, pump, powertrain part, tube and hose